light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/30_autolab_map_making.md

     laptop $ cd ~/dt-env-developer/src/duckietown-world
-    laptop $ python3 -m venv duckietown-world-venv
+    laptop $ python3.7 -m venv duckietown-world-venv
     laptop $ source duckietown-world-venv/bin/activate

 Warning: if you create the venv as suggested inside duckietown-world, be very careful not to add it to your git commits.

-To verify the version of python running inside the virtual environment run:
+To verify the version of Python running inside the virtual environment run:

     laptop $ python --version